 Globlex Holding Management Public Company Limited ("The Company") was registered for its establishment on May 9, 2003 and registered as a publicly listed company on the Thai Stock Exchange since October 2004.
 As of December 31, 2021 the Company has ordinary shares registered capital of Baht 1,460,000,000 and paid-up capital Baht 1,089,076,392.
-The Company's main objective is to serve as an investment holding company for other firms and to engage in trading of gold bars as follows:
+The Company's main objective is to serve as an investment holding company for other firms as follows: